Law enforcement in the United Kingdom: Scotland

+Northern Ireland

 Cross-jurisdiction powers

 Territorial police constables have certain powers of arrest in another one of the UK's three legal jurisdictions than they were attested in.
 There are four main provisions for them to do so – arrest with a warrant, arrest without a warrant for an offence committed in their home jurisdiction whilst in another jurisdiction, arrest without a warrant for an offence committed in another jurisdiction whilst in that jurisdiction, and mutual aid.
 A fifth power of cross jurisdictional arrest was introduced by section 116 of the Policing and Crime Act 2017 which fills a loop hole in arrest powers in certain situations.
 This power came into force in March 2018.
 This new power allows a constable from one jurisdiction to arrest without warrant a person suspected of an offence in another jurisdiction whilst in their home jurisdiction.
 This power is in relation to more serious offences as listed in the act.
 The Act sets out how long the person can be detained in custody by the 'arresting force' in one jurisdiction until constables from the 'investigating force' in another jurisdiction can travel to re-arrest the person and deal accordingly.
 Below is a summary of these five powers with a practical example due to the complicated nature of this area of law.
 Note: this section applies to territorial police constables only, and not to others – except the British Transport Police, who also have certain cross-border powers in addition to their natural powers.